IIYAMA12/mta-annotations-for-lua-language-server/readme.md

 outputChatBox--[[@as outputChatBox_server]]("Serverside", player)
 ```

 - In some cases, certain functions in the Lua server language definition files may return multiple types, even if you have selected a different syntax.
-To address this situation, you can use the `cast` or `as` notation to explicitly specify the desired type or adjust the returned type.
+To address this situation, you can use the `cast` or `as` notation to explicitly specify the desired type or adjust the return type.

 ## Sidenote